Calibrated Mechanism Design: Proof of auxiliary results

 \paragraph{Information Structure} Let $\asignals_i=\Delta(\Alloci)^{\mssgs_i}$ denote the collection of menus of lotteries with labels $\mssgs_i$, and let $\asignals=\times_{i\in[N]}\asignals_i$.
 An information structure is $(\excdf,\asignals)$, where $\excdf:\States\times[0,1]\to\asignals$.

-\paragraph{Participation and reporting strategies} It is notationally convenient to allow each agent to have his own randomization device $\cori\sim U[0,1]$ and write players' strategies as mappings $(p_i,\strat_i):\Typesi\times\asignals_i\times[0,1]\to\{0,1\}\times \mssgs_i$, where $p_i$ denotes player $i$'s participation decision, and $\strat_i$ his reporting strategy, conditional on participating.
-To distinguish the players' randomization from that of the original mechanism, we reserve $\cor_0$ for the realization of the mechanism's randomization device.
+\paragraph{Participation and reporting strategies} It is notationally convenient to allow each agent to have her own randomization device $\cori\sim U[0,1]$ and write agents' strategies as mappings $(p_i,\strat_i):\Typesi\times\asignals_i\times[0,1]\to\{0,1\}\times \mssgs_i$, where $p_i$ denotes agent $i$'s participation decision, and $\strat_i$ her reporting strategy, conditional on participating.
+To distinguish the agents' randomization from that of the original mechanism, we reserve $\cor_0$ for the realization of the mechanism's randomization device.